 According to the neutrality charge calculation methodology, all costs and revenues of the balancing actions are allocated to the neutrality charge and paid by or to the network users.
 The daily neutrality charge has the same value for each gas day of the previous month.
-The neutrality charge applied in 2020 ranged from EUR -0.02 to EUR 0.06.
+The neutrality charge applied in 2021 ranged from -0.04 EUR/MWh to 0.13 EUR/MWh.
+The average neutrality charge in 2021 was 0.06 EUR/MWh per month.